EQCodes/eq-cloud-resume-challenge/README.md

 ![Cloud Resume Website Screenshot](/website-screenshots/Screenshot%202022-10-18%20at%2011.58.08.png)
 ![Cloud Resume Website Screenshot](/website-screenshots/Screenshot%202022-10-18%20at%2011.58.36.png)

 I chose to do a slightly altered version of the 'original' Cloud Resume Challenge in order to familiarise myself with Skyscanner tools and Skyscanner AWS accounts.
-As such, I replaced the suggested AWS SAM with CloudFormation and GitHub Actions with Drone and Slingshot for CI/CD.
+As such, I replaced the suggested AWS SAM with CloudFormation and GitHub Actions with Drone and Slingshot (internal tool) for CI/CD.

-The project was created in the Skyscanner Sandbox AWS account.
+The project was created in a Sandbox AWS account.
 I firstly worked through the steps of the project using the AWS console to familiarise myself with the different services, before then carrying out each step again but using Infrastructure as Code rather than clicking around the Console.

 The overall architecture of my site is as follows: